 Nexus contains ordered groups of repositories that allow you to expose a series of repositories through a single URL.
 More often than not, an organization is going to point Maven at the default Nexus groups Public Repositories.
-Most endusers of Nexus are not going to know what artifacts are being served from what specific repository, and they are going to want to be able to browse the public repository group.
+Most endusers of Nexus are not going to know what components are being served from what specific repository, and they are going to want to be able to browse the public repository group.

 When browsing a repository group’s storage, you are browsing the underlying storage for all of the repositories in a group.
-If a repository group contains proxy repositories, the Browse Storage tab will show all of the artifacts in the group that have been downloaded from the remote repositories.
-To browse and search all artifacts available in a group, click on the Browse Index tab to load the interface shown in Figure 5.18, “Browsing a Nexus Group Index”.
+If a repository group contains proxy repositories, the Browse Storage tab will show all of the components in the group that have been downloaded from the remote repositories.
+To browse and search all components available in a group, click on the Browse Index tab to load the interface shown in Figure 5.18, “Browsing a Nexus Group Index”.